This is an AI translated post.

 Select Language

-Wi-Fi 7 is heralding a new revolution in wireless communication technology.
-Also known as the IEEE 802.11be Extremely High Throughput (EHT) standard, Wi-Fi 7 surpasses the existing Wi-Fi 6 and 6E standards, achieving a quantum leap in data transmission speed, stability, energy efficiency, and other aspects, making it a next-generation wireless communication technology.
+Wi-Fi 7 is ushering in a new revolution in wireless communication technology.
+Also known as the IEEE 802.11be Extremely High Throughput (EHT) standard, Wi-Fi 7 surpasses existing Wi-Fi 6 and 6E standards, representing a significant leap forward in next-generation wireless communication technology across various aspects such as data transmission speed, stability, and energy efficiency.